FairpoolDEX/contracts/Market-Crash-Protection.md

 1. You put money into LINK-USDT contract:
    1. [Quote amount](#quote-token-amount): 20000 USDT.
    1. [Guaranteed price](#guaranteed-price): 10 USDT per 1 LINK (how much you will give for 1 token when trader sells tokens).
-   1. [Premium price](#premium-price): 1 USDT per 1 LINK (how much you will receive for 1 token when trader buys protection - no matter whether trader sells in future or not).
+   1. [Protection price](#protection-price): 1 USDT per 1 LINK (how much you will receive for 1 token when trader buys protection - no matter whether trader sells in future or not).
    1. [Expiration date](#expiration-date): 31 Aug 2021 (note: your money are locked until this date, but you can use [Super-Yield](#super-yield) to continue earning during that time).
 1. You receive 2000 protection units (20000 USDT deposit / 10.0000 [guaranteed price](#guaranteed-price)).
     1. Each protection unit gives the right to sell 1 LINK for 10 USDT on or before 31 Aug 2021.